Polymer/old-docs-site/articles/communication.md

 example, `<core-localstorage>`.
 You can think of "list" as an internal bus within `<my-app>`.
 Pop some data on it; any elements that care about `items` are magically **kept in sync by data-binding**.
 This means there is one source of truth.
 Data changes are simultaneously reflected in all contexts.
-There is no no dirty check.
+There is no 'dirty check'.

 **Remember:** Property bindings are two-way.
 If `<core-localstorage>` changes `list`, `<td-model>`'s items will also change.